-A minimum of two months reserves are required unless a higher minimum is specified in the applicable product eligibility matrix.
+The minimum reserve requirements are specified in the applicable product eligibility matrix.
 Amounts to cover principal, interest, property taxes, insurance (flood and hazard) and home owner's association dues should be included in the calculation.
 Additional reserves are required as follows: